wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - Updated `spider-component-plan.md` with a Development Notes section to document the rainbow refactor and button styling changes.
   - Updated `docs/preferences.md` to refine development process (granularity, numbering, approval) and terminal command (auto-run) rules.
   - Refined journal instructions (`docs/journal/JOURNAL_INSTRUCTIONS.md`) for clarity and granularity.
+  - Significantly refocused `README.md` to emphasize AI tooling exploration (Cursor, Taskmaster, Context7, Memory) as the primary project goal, de-emphasizing the React app and journal system.

 - **Preferences & Memory Management:**
   - Defined a list of key user preferences (excluding journaling) for storage in MCP memory.